 From hand paddles, to stretch chords, to drag suits, to swimmer’s fins, to VASA trainers to the swimmer’s parachute, and so on and so forth, there is no shortage of different forms of swimming equipment to play with that is designed to help you level up your brute strength in the pool.

 Below I outlined three ways that you can achieve your goal of becoming a more powerful swimmer.

 This little list is by no means comprehensive, and I limited it to the pieces of swimming gear that a swimmer can use completely on their own as well as within a team or group setting (not all solo swimmers are going to have access to a Power Tower, for instance).

 Why Swimmers Should Train for Power in the Water

 There are two main reasons that I like adding resistance in these specific ways:

-First, the weak spots in your stroke will become apparently pretty quickly.
+First, the weak spots in your stroke will become apparent pretty quickly.
 What happens when we add load to our swimming is that it magnifies what we are doing in the water.
 Left hand not catching as much in the water?
-You’ll quickly notice the hiccup in the elasticity of the stretch chord.
+You’ll quickly notice the hiccup in the elasticity of the stretch cord.
 Not swimming with a balanced stroke?
 Same thing.
 Your breaststroke kick not contributing propulsion?
 You’ll notice in a hurry.

-And secondly, you can maintain proper range of motion and technique.
+And secondly, you can maintain a proper range of motion and technique.
 There is such a thing as too much of a good thing, especially when technique starts to falter.
 In a recent article I wrote on the benefits of training with a drag suit researchers found that training with them for extended bouts of time changed technique and reduced distance per stroke, which is not what we are going for.
 We want perfect technique, first, and then to load it up to the point of failure.

 3 Ways to Improve Your Power in the Water